-- 1. Apply knowledge of anatomy, physiology, pathology, positioning and radiographic techniques to accurately demonstrate anatomical structures on a radiograph or other image receptor while maximizing patient comfort and radiation protection - 2.
-Use principles of body mechanics, medical hygiene and radiation protection to ensure the health and safety of the patient, the technologist and others - 3.
-Exercise good independent judgment and assume responsibility for personal and professional behavior within moral, ethical, and legal standards - 4.
-Apply independent thinking skills necessary to be able to adapt positioning and techniques to produce optimum radiographic images when confronted with unusual and challenging conditions - 5.
-Function as an effective member of the radiology team by utilizing proper written and oral communication skills specific to a medical environment - 6.
-Operate within safe limits and evaluate the performance of radiographic imaging systems, identifying and reporting malfunctions to appropriate personnel - 7.
-Apply quality assurance principles and procedures to maximize image quality during image formation and processing - 8.
-Maintain the desire to pursue professional growth through continuing education and the openmindedness necessary to adapt and succeed in an ever-changing health care environment - 9.
-Provide high quality and timely patient care through application of nursing skills, including phlebotomy, EKG and emergency procedures - 10.
-Function as an effective practitioner of the radiologic sciences in varied medical settings such as hospitals, clinics and mobile services - 11.
-Demonstrate basic skills in computed tomography and interventional procedures.
+- 1. Apply knowledge of anatomy, physiology, pathology, positioning and radiographic techniques to accurately demonstrate anatomical structures on a radiograph or other image receptor while maximizing patient comfort and radiation protection. - 2.
+Use principles of body mechanics, medical hygiene and radiation protection to ensure the health and safety of the patient, the technologist and others. - 3.
+Exercise good independent judgment and assume responsibility for personal and professional behavior within moral, ethical, and legal standards. - 4.
+Apply independent thinking skills necessary to be able to adapt positioning and techniques to produce optimum radiographic images when confronted with unusual and challenging conditions. - 5.
+Function as an effective member of the radiology team by utilizing proper written and oral communication skills specific to a medical environment. - 6.
+Operate within safe limits and evaluate the performance of radiographic imaging systems, identifying and reporting malfunctions to appropriate personnel. - 7.
+Apply quality assurance principles and procedures to maximize image quality during image formation and processing. - 8.
+Maintain the desire to pursue professional growth through continuing education and the open-mindedness necessary to adapt and succeed in an ever-changing health care environment. - 9.
+Provide high quality and timely patient care through application of nursing skills, including phlebotomy, EKG and emergency procedures. - 10.
+Function as an effective practitioner of the radiologic sciences in varied medical settings such as hospitals, clinics and mobile services. - 11.
+Demonstrate basic understanding in computed tomography, cardiovascular interventional technology, mammography, magnetic resonance imaging, nuclear medicine, ultrasound, and radiation oncology.
+These skills are integrated to optimize the entire radiological aspect of patient care. - 12.
+Successfully complete the certification examination administered by the American Registry of Radiologic Technologists (ARRT).